dbrabon/file_adoption/README.md

   files using the configured settings.
 - **Items per cron run** – Maximum number of files processed and displayed per scan or cron run.
 Defaults to 20.
-- **Skip symlinks** – Enabled by default to ignore files reached through symbolic links.
-Disable to include them in scans.
+- **Follow symbolic links** – When checked, files discovered through symbolic links are included in scans.
+Disabled by default.

 Changes are stored in `file_adoption.settings`.

+## Tracking Tables

+Scanning and adoption rely on two tables provided by the module:

+- `file_adoption_dir` stores directories discovered during a scan.
+  The `ignore` flag marks paths that should be skipped in future scans.
+- `file_adoption_file` stores individual files along with their modification time, ignore status, adoption state (`managed`) and a reference to the parent directory.

+These tables keep a persistent inventory so subsequent scans and cron runs only process new or changed items.

 ## Cron Integration

-When *Enable Adoption* is active, the module's `hook_cron()` implementation registers unmanaged files found in the tracking table on each run.
-Up to the configured number of items are adopted per invocation so large inventories can be processed gradually.
+When *Enable Adoption* is active, the module's `hook_cron()` implementation checks the `file_adoption_file` table for unmanaged entries.
+If the tables are empty cron triggers a scan; otherwise it adopts up to the configured number of files from the inventory.
+This allows large inventories to be processed gradually across multiple cron runs.

 ## Manual Scanning

 To run a scan on demand:

 1. Visit the File Adoption configuration page at `/admin/reports/file-adoption`.
-2. Click **Scan** to populate the tracking tables.
+2. Click **Scan** to record directories and files in the tracking tables.
-3. Use **Adopt** to register unmanaged files or **Cleanup** to remove stale records.
+3. Use **Adopt** to register unmanaged files or **Cleanup** to purge entries for paths that no longer exist.

 ## Performance Considerations